-We have given ourselves the task of surveying the Los Angeles art scene one studio at a time beginning with the immediate vicinity of Otis’ Main Campus located in the area known as Westchester and working our way outward.
-Some might say (ourselves’ included), this is an impossible task since Los Angeles County spans 4,038 square miles and is home to 88 individual municipalities, multiple unincorporated areas, and two off-shore islands, Santa Catalina and San Clemente.
+We gave ourselves the task of surveying the Los Angeles art scene one studio at a time beginning with the immediate vicinity of Otis’ Main Campus located in the area known as Westchester and working our way outward.
+Some might say (ourselves’ included), this was an impossible task since Los Angeles County spans 4,038 square miles and is home to 88 individual municipalities, multiple unincorporated areas, and two off-shore islands, Santa Catalina and San Clemente.

-We see this project as a curatorial dérive—an attempt to break out of or go beyond existing preconceptions and knowledge.
-Our self-imposed geographic parameters combined with word-of-mouth referrals, has us ping-ponging our way from studio to studio in order to expand the existing conversation, creative network, and rolodex.
-Instead of a Situationist’s walking exploration of the urban environment, we are stepping into artists’ physical work spaces to discover their ideas and modes of production from first-hand experience rather than relying on a mediated experience.
-We see our process as a mash-up between a dérive, to expand an analog network between curator, artist and institution, and an idiosyncratic Grand Tour on a micro-regionalist level.
+We saw this project as a curatorial dérive—an attempt to break out of or go beyond existing preconceptions and knowledge.
+Our self-imposed geographic parameters combined with word-of-mouth referrals, had us ping-ponging our way from studio to studio in order to expand the existing conversation, creative network, and rolodex.
+Instead of a Situationist’s walking exploration of the urban environment, we were stepping into artists’ physical work spaces to discover their ideas and modes of production from first-hand experience rather than relying on a mediated experience.
+We saw our process as a mash-up between a dérive, to expand an analog network between curator, artist and institution, and an idiosyncratic Grand Tour on a micro-regionalist level.

-In addition to dividing the city into manageable segments by the highway system, we have limited our “research” phase for each area/exhibition to a 6-9 month window for conducting studio visits.
-We know we can’t get to every artist studio and we can’t include every artist in the resulting exhibition because the Maltz Gallery is only so large.
+In addition to dividing the city into manageable segments by the highway system, we limited our “research” phase for each area/exhibition to a 6-9 month window for conducting studio visits.
+We knew we couldn’t get to every artist studio and we couldn’t include every artist in the resulting exhibition because the Maltz Gallery is only so large.
 So, in the interest of inclusion and transparency, we created this blog to document and share every studio visit along the way.
-We will continue to add to the list as we find more artists in the quadrants we have already surveyed so that this blog becomes a living resource for the community.
+We hope this blog becomes a resource for the community.

 This area is defined as: West of the 405, North of the 105, South of the 10 and the Pacific Ocean.
 Dawson and Linton conducted studio visits July 1- December 7, 2012.
 The exhibition is on view April 13 – June 1, 2013.